 Learn how to take a manual blood pressure!
-As a nurse it is essential you know how to take a manual blood pressure.
-The manual blood pressure reading is obtained with an aneroid sphygmomanometer, blood pressure cuff, and stethoscope.
+As a nurse or healthcare professional, it is essential that you know how to take a manual blood pressure, and many nursing students must pass a blood pressure measurement skills check-off in nursing school.
+The manual blood pressure reading is obtained with a sphygmomanometer (aneroid manometer gauge and blood pressure cuff) and stethoscope.

 Once obtained, the nurse records it with the systolic reading (this is the first sound heard) over the diastolic blood pressure reading (the point when the sound stops).
 For example, a blood pressure reading may look something like this: 114/76.
 The 114 is the systolic reading and the 76 is the diastolic reading.

 Why does a nurse need to know how to check a manual blood pressure when there are digital devices that will perform this skill?